MolReFlect: Towards In-Context Fine-grained Alignments between Molecules and Texts: Extensive Study

 \subsection{Statistics of Fine-grained Alignments}

-We evaluate the quality of fine-grained alignments with perplexity and an additional metric, semantic similarity, calculated by sentencebert \citep{reimers2019sentence}.
+We evaluate the quality of fine-grained alignments with perplexity and an additional supervised metric, semantic similarity against the final target, calculated by sentencebert \cite{reimers2019sentence}.
+In the ideal scenario, fine-grained alignments provide all the necessary information to predict the final target, resulting in high semantic similarity.
 As shown in Table \ref{tab:metric_m2c} and \ref{tab:metric_c2m}, as we select the fine-grained alignments by perplexity, the fine-grained alignments naturally inherit the lowest perplexity score.
 However, it is interesting to see that for the Mol2Cap task, the lower perplexity even indicates better semantic similarity to some extent, which is crucial for the generation of captions.
-Meanwhile, in the Cap2Mol task, selecting by lower perplexity also relieves the decreased semantic similarity of the in-context reflected alignments, further justifying our design.
+Meanwhile, in the Cap2Mol task, selecting by lower perplexity also relieves the decreased semantic similarity of the in-context reflected alignments, further justifying the effectiveness of the selection strategy.